The Contiguous Art Gallery Problem is in {\Theta}(n log n): A combinatorial classification of guards

 \begin{definition} Let $u$ and $v$ be points on $\partial P$ with $u < v$.
 A contiguous guard $(g, [u, v])$ is \emph{good} if $g \neq u$ and $g \neq v$ and the angle $\sphericalangle(u,g,v) \leq \pi$, and \emph{bad} otherwise. \end{definition}

 We will define three collections of guards called \emph{dominators}: the good, the bad, and the ugly.
-We prove that all good guards are dominated by a good dominator, which will induce a set $X$ of $O(n)$ points along $\partial P$ such that there exists an optimal solution that includes a guard $(g, [x, v])$ for $x \in X$.
-We prove that all bad guards are dominated by either a bad or an ugly dominator.
-The flowchart in Figure~\ref{fig:flowchart} illustrates our approach.
+We prove that all good guards are dominated by a good dominator, which induces a set $X$ of $O(n)$ points along $\partial P$ such that there exists an optimal solution that includes a guard $(g, [x, v])$ for $x \in X$.
+We prove that all bad guards are dominated by either a bad or an ugly dominator (see Figure~\ref{fig:flowchart}).
 To this end, we first make some observations:

 \begin{lemma} Let $(g, [u,v])$ be a guard where, for the fixed vertex $u$, $v$ is maximal.
 Then either $v$ is a reflex vertex of $P$ or $\overline{v \,g}$ contains a reflex vertex of $P$ in its interior. \end{lemma} \begin{proof} By maximality of $v$, $g \neq v$ and there exists an $\varepsilon^* > 0$ such that $\forall \varepsilon \in (0, \varepsilon^*]$ the shortest path from $g$ to $v + \varepsilon$ visits a reflex vertex $x$.
 If $x = v$ then $v$ is a reflex vertex of $P$.
 Otherwise, $\overline{v \, g}$ contains $x$ in its interior. \end{proof}